davahamka/easysiam-questioner/README.md

 # EASYSIAM
 Too excited to see your <b>grades</b>? but there is a <b>questionnaire</b> that must be filled in first.
-Install EASYSIAM - Questioner for those of you who want to see the value in SIAM instantly.
+Install EASYSIAM - Questioner for those of you who want to see the grades in SIAM instantly.

 ## Introducing ESQ
 🚧 UNDER CONSTRUCTION 🚧